coder36/boundvar/README.md

 ## Conclusion

 In C# it took about 33 lines of code to define a virtual machine.
 Of course you still need to load the virtual machines memory with a program, and you need all the various boiler plate stuff a C# project needs, but as a pure language, C# is elegent and pleasant to work with.
+See [here](https://github.com/coder36/boundvar/blob/master/BoundVar/Program.cs) for the complete solution.